mgmartel/WP-Tiles/readme.txt

 == Upgrade Notice ==

+= 0.6 =

+WP Tiles will update to version 1.0 **soon**.
+Please read the [announcement](http://wp-tiles.com/blog/announcing-wp-tiles-1-0/) and be aware that the update after this one will not be 100% compatible.

 = 0.5 =

-* You can now customize the padding between cells.
+You can now customize the padding between cells.

 = 0.4.2 =

-* The previous update changed the behaviour of the_wp_tiles() in plugins.
+The previous update changed the behaviour of the_wp_tiles() in plugins.
 This is restored.
 If you changed your template files to suit yesterday's 0.4 or 0.4.1, you can simple change the_wp_tiles() to the_loop_wp_tiles() or the_category_wp_tiles().
 See the readme for more info on the new template tags.

 = 0.4 =

-* WP Tiles can now be used as a replacement for your category pages with pagination!
+WP Tiles can now be used as a replacement for your category pages with pagination!
 See the readme on how to do this.

 = 0.3 =

-* In this version you can set at which point you want to switch to the small screen template, or disable this altogether.
+In this version you can set at which point you want to switch to the small screen template, or disable this altogether.